Charles Birger: Hanging

 Charlie Birger is buried in Chesed Shel Emeth Cemetery in University City, Missouri, a suburb of St. Louis.
-His marker bears his birth name of Shachna Birger.
+His marker bears his birth name of Shachnai Birger.
 His sister (Mrs. Rachel Shamsky) and one of his two daughters are buried nearby.

 Birger's name entered the news again in 2006 when the granddaughter of the county sheriff who had supervised the execution sued the local historical museum in an attempt to regain possession of the noose used in the hanging.